Accessing Transactional Data

 Breaking down this response:

-At the top level, the key success is true.
-That means that the request was successful.
+At the top level, the key success

-The items key contains a list of Akahu Transactions.
+key contains a list of Akahu Transactions.
 Different types of accounts have different levels of detail in their transactions, depending on what is available.

-The cursor key allows you to paginate through the results.
+key allows you to paginate through the results.
 This allows you to efficiently get transactions for large time-spans, without having to handle gigabyte response sizes.
 See the section on Pagination below for more information on working with cursors.

-Getting a Date Range
+Getting a date range

 Timezones